TomiToivio/laclaugpt-dashboard/README.md

 ### Experimental Components

-Experimental components are still being developed and tested.
+These components are experimental and mostly developed for research purposes.
+No really required for similar projects.

-#### LaclauGPT
+#### LaclauGPT Chatbot

 LaclauGPT is an [Ollama](https://ollama.com) chatbot which uses vector and graph databases to answer questions about the dataset.
 Also functions as an agent and has data collection tools for collection of additional data.
 Pure Python without Langchain.
+This is currently purely experimental.